lfn-cnti/bestpractices/charter.md

 The goals for the group are:
 - To identify best practices for CNFs running on K8s which CNF Developers and operators alike may adopt
-- To determine which practices will allow networking applications to most efficiently utilize K8s capabilities and services
+- To determine which practices will allow networking applications to most effectively utilize Kubernetes capabilities and services

 ## Mission Statement